Muhammadsufyan9292/czech_air_quality/README.md

 | `city_name` | `str` | Name of the city |

 **Returns:**
-- `int` - EAQI level (0-6): 0=Error/N/A, 1=Good, 2=Fair, 3=Moderate, 4=Poor, 5=Very Poor, 6=Extremely Poor
+- `int` - EAQI level (0-6)

 **Details:**
-- EAQI is the maximum sub-index across all reported pollutants
+- Returns the highest sub-index across all measured pollutants
-- Supports: PM10, PM2.5, O3, NO2, SO2
+- Supports PM10, PM2.5, O3, NO2, SO2
-- Ignores invalid or missing measurements
-- Uses the official EAQI 0-6 scale

 **EAQI Scale (0-6):**
 | Level | Description |